Emergency Rental Assistance Programs You Can Apply For Now

 Local Programs and Agencies

-Examples of local support:
+Examples of local support include:

 How Renters Receive Assistance

-Payments may cover:
+Payments may be applied to:

-• Past due rent or rental arrears
+• Past-due rent or rental arrears

 • Utility bills such as gas, water, or electricity

-• Other housing-related expenses
+• Other approved housing-related expenses

 Challenges With Rental Assistance Programs

-• Limited funds that run out quickly
+• Limited funding that is exhausted quickly

 Renters should keep copies of all documents, track their application status regularly, and follow up with the local program if delays occur.
 The NCSHA Emergency Housing Assistance page lists active programs by state.